gpsoft/clonya/README.md

 # Annotated project.clj

-The project is base on the `figwheel` leiningen template.
+The project is base on the `figwheel` Leiningen template.

     (defproject clonya "0.1.0-SNAPSHOT"
       :description "A ClojureScript project"